matthewcopeland/orbits/talk.md

 ### Size and position driven via variables
-The `$Earth-size` will come in handy when we need to align things with our planet.
+The `$planet-size` will come in handy when we need to align things with our planet.
 We'll use this variable for `height` and `width` and also to calculate a 50% border-radius.
 To center the element horizontally, I've made a small utility that accepts a `$size` and then sets the left and margin-left properties.
-This is another use of $Earth-size.
+This is another use of $planet-size.
 Now it's nice and easy to change the size of the planet.

 ### Make a utility for a Cicle